B-OngYS/project_submissions/project_1/README.md

 - Median temperatures have risen by about 1 degree celcius
 - The variation of the the average surface air temperature has increased over the decades.
 - The total monthly rainfall swings to the extremes with more frequent dry spells.
+- Outside the monsoon, there is an increase in abnormally rainy months.

 ### Recommendations